 - injuries suffered as a result of work or during work activities

 - illnesses or diseases made worse by work

 - injuries suffered when travelling for work purposes

 - injuries suffered while receiving treatment for a separate work injury

-As part of the workers compensation scheme, psychological injuries are also covered, as is stress related injuries such as heart attacks or strokes.
+As part of the workers’ compensation scheme, psychological injuries are also covered, as are stress related injuries such as heart attacks or strokes.

 How much compensation you can receive really depends on the severity of your injuries and the facts of your particular situation.

 Once a lawyer knows the ins and outs of your case they should be able to give you a good idea of your rights and how much you can expect to receive

 It’s illegal for an employer to dismiss an employee on the basis that they have made a workers’ compensation claim.
 Having said this, it’s possible you may be dismissed if you are no longer able to do your job due to illness or injury.